Skip to main content

 • Creates a pool account with admin privileges

-• Generates a unique account ID
+• Generates a unique account ID, derived from blockchain RID and account type

 Minting assets

-Minting creates new assets and adds them to the pool account:
+Minting creates new assets and adds them to the pool account.

 operation mint() {